-Every employee that steals follows the same pattern of thinking.
+Every dishonest employee follows the same pattern of thinking

 The employee feels pressured to steal.
 The reasons vary, and the list is extensive.
 Often the employee needs money to satisfy a debt, make up for a loss of spousal income, wanting to satisfy an abusive partner – or to keep an unwilling partner a relationship, support a gambling addition, pay for medical expenses, or a psychological need to “have more”.

 The employee is tempted by a situation they cannot handle, and in the blink-of-any eye, your money, becomes their money.
 Internal controls can help to remove certain opportunities for fraud, however a sufficiently motivated employee can usually find a way to circumvent to the internal control.